 What is the benefit for a country to implement the Natura 2000 network?
-A crucial question that people think about, and there is a lot of benefits for a country to designate the Natura 2000 network:
+A crucial question that people think about; there are a lot of benefits for a country to designate the Natura 2000 network:

-- Also, Natura 2000 sets the stage for new opportunities in rural areas through the development of eco-tourism, sustainable agriculture and the use of natural resources in a way that doesn’t endanger the environment.
+- Natura 2000 sets the stage for new opportunities in rural areas through the development of eco-tourism, sustainable agriculture and the use of natural resources in a way that does not endanger the environment.
 Natura 2000 can become an important source of income for local citizens connected with Natura 2000 sites, such as:

-- Development of tourism – the ecological network of Natura 2000 influences in the site conservation, maintaining a lot of attractive landscapes, also, become popular, with more tourist aiming to visit it.
-Consequently, tourists and increases visitors;
+- Development of tourism – ecological network of Natura 2000 influences in-the-site conservation, maintaining a lot of attractive landscapes, and also increasing their popularity, with more tourist aiming to visit.
+Consequently, these areas will see more visitors;

-- Once a country becoming a member state, the landowners can also benefit from being located on Natura 2000 sites, and financial benefits can be expected for the local population that carry out conservation activities on Natura 2000 sites;
+- Once a country becomes a member state, the landowners can also benefit from being located in Natura 2000 sites, and financial benefits can be expected for the local population that carry out conservation activities in Natura 2000 sites;

 - The Government itself can also gain funding and programmes to improve the state of infrastructure (for the roads, sewage system, bicycle tracks, education and training programs and competitions, etc.) in the Natura 2000 areas once the country joins the EU.